 Recovery

 This is about learning to live comfortably sober.
-If we are going to stay sober for the long haul, most of us have to find a way to live happily and comfortably in this world without alcohol, drugs, or anything else to take the edge...
+Using the 12 step program has proven to work for so many others.
+If we are going to stay sober for the long haul, most of us have to find a way to live happily and comfortably...

 Recovery